shanukakamesh/ACID_dataset_analysis/README.md

 # Getting a report on duplicate captions

 - Run [`get_duplicate_captions.py`](get_duplicate_captions.py) file to generate [`caption_duplicate_details.csv`](results/caption_duplicate_details.csv) file that gives the details aboute duplicates in the captions.
 In this csv file, four columns gives the image name, total number of captions, duplicate caption, number of duplicates.

+# Remove duplicate captions and update the caption annotation file

+- Run [`remove_duplicates.py`](remove_duplicates.py) file to remove all the duplicate captions of same image and create a new caption annotation file with COCO format.
+Make sure to enter the file path to the captioning annotation file in COCO format (.json files) as the `file_path` and set `new_file_name` variable to the name of the .json file to save the updated caption annotations.